 Equipment required: Lacrosse stick, ball

 Participants start in a squatting position, facing each other in a circle.
 The dance involves kicking one leg out while maintaining the squat position with the other, alternating legs back and forth.
 When you hit the floor, you’re out.
-The dance ends when the last kid hits the floor.
+The dance ends when the last child hits the floor.

 Equipment required: None